Find stats on top websites

 Emerging Technologies

-Blockchain and NFTs for IP
+Blockchain & NFTs

 Impactful Policy Frameworks

-Music Modernization Act (MMA) (2018)
+Music Modernization Act (MMA) of 2018

 CASE Act (Copyright Alternative in Small-Claims Enforcement Act of 2020)